-In November 2004, the Homer Soil and Water Conservation District and Cook Inletkeeper produced a comprehensive report that compiled more than five years of baseline data on Deep Creek.
-Based on these data, water quality of Deep Creek is high.
-However, temperature exceedances are increasing and may pose a risk to migrating salmon as well as egg and fry survival.
-In addition, sixteen percent of the total phosphorus measurements are above the level suggested by EPA for streams and rivers.
+In November 2004, the Homer Soil and Water Conservation District and Cook Inletkeeper produced a comprehensive report that compiled more than five years of baseline data on the Ninilchik River.
+Based on these data, water quality is high stream. salmon However, this temperature exceedances are increasing and may pose a risk to migrating salmon as well as egg and fry survival.
+In addition, forty-seven percent of the total phosphorus measurements are above the suggested by EPA for streams and rivers.
 Determining turbidity exceedances is difficult because Alaska's standard requires an understanding of natural conditions within the watershed.
 Since this was baseline data, prior natural conditions are not known.

 In October and November 2002, the lower Kenai Peninsula experienced flood events not seen in the last 50-100 years.
-Channel scour, back erosion and major habitat alteration reshaped salmon channels and riparian habitat.
-Based on results from sampling macroinvertebrate communities on lower Deep Creek, the diversity of aquatic insects decreased initially after the 2002 floods and stayed low until August 2005 when diversity returned to pre-flood levels.
-However, the abundance of aquatic insects has not returned yet to pre-flood levels.
+Channel scour, back erosion and major habitat alteration reshaped salmon stream channels and riparian habitat.
+Based on results from sampling macroinvertebrate communities on the lower NiniIchik River, the diversity and abundance of aquatic insects is low in both pre- and post-flood samples reflecting the sandy, unstable habitat available in this river.
+By 2005, diversity remains low and total sample abundance is increasing towards pre-flood levels.